Funeral costs in Queensland: a stone archway and flame tree in a memorial garden

 How much does a funeral cost in Queensland?

 Direct cremation: $1,980 to $5,420.
 Cremation with service: $5,999 to $10,265.
 Burial (funeral director fees only): $2,773 to $8,395+.
 Council cemetery fees add $2,360 to $4,200.
-The 2025 eziFunerals average for QLD is $7,600.
+There is no official state or national funeral price index, so the range is more useful than any average.

 What is the cheapest funeral in Queensland?